CharlesHawkinsMSU/PMN-Pipeline/Manual.md

 ##### Optional columns

 Most of these are computed from the other columns if left blank.
+It is rare that you will need to include them in your table file.

 ###### Database Name